Neptune Blog

 A few takeaways

-We’ve discussed Balanced Accuracy a lot, but here are a few situations where even the simplest metric of all will be absolutely fine.
+We’ve discussed balanced accuracy in depth, but here are a few situations where even the simplest metric of all, standard accuracy, is absolutely fine.

 • When data is balanced.